Call4Cloud | MMP-C | Autopilot | Device Preparation

 5. Detect and Remediate where possible

-When you run into all of these weird errors, you could of course run the IntuneSyncDebugTool.
-This tool will try to find out each problem and fix it for you.
+When you encounter all of these weird errors, you could, of course, run the IntuneSyncDebugTool.
+This tool will try to find each problem and fix it for you.

 Intune Sync Debug PowerShell Tool to fix Intune Sync Issues (call4cloud.nl)